hiblaphp/event-loop/README.md

 > take full control of response buffering.
 When `CURLOPT_WRITEFUNCTION` is
 > present, `CURLOPT_RETURNTRANSFER` and `CURLOPT_HEADER` are intentionally **not**
 > enforced. `CURLOPT_RETURNTRANSFER` works by registering an internal write
-> function to accumulate the response body — setting both would conflict with your
+> function to accumulate the response body.
+Setting both would conflict with your
-> own `CURLOPT_WRITEFUNCTION`, with unpredictable results.
+> own `CURLOPT_WRITEFUNCTION` with unpredictable results.
 When streaming, data
 > should be consumed inside your write function, and the `$body` parameter of the
 > completion callback will be `null`.